richardjorne/Wave/README.md

 `waveColor`: `Color`, the wave's color.

 `progressAnimation`: `Animation?`, the animation when the progress changes.
 Can't stand if there's no animation when such a big stuff changes.
-Set to `nil` if you don't want animation, but, deprecated.
+Set to `nil` if you don't want animation, but, strongly discouraged.